Military history of Native Americans: Post-Vietnam to present day

 As of November 2021, the total number of men and women who serve in the military on active duty numbered more than 24,000.
 This includes both "American Indian and Alaskan Native."
 Additionally "more than 183,000 veterans identify as American Indian or Alaskan Native."

 Native Americans have participated in the armed forces throughout conflicts in the Middle East.
 During one mission, Operation Enduring Freedom, which took place in Afghanistan from 2001 to 2014, "some 30 American Indians and Alaska Natives were killed and 188 wounded."
 Also, "43 American Indians died while 344 were wounded in Operation Iraqi Freedom which lasted from 2003–2010.

 Some specific units had some of the "highest proportion of American Indians," such as the 120th Engineer Combat Battalion at 20 percent.

 Lori Piestewa, who was a member of the 507th Maintenance Company, was killed in combat in Iraq in 2003.
-She was also part of the Hopi Tribe.
-She became a beacon of "peace and unity" to her people and others.
+She was part of the Hopi Tribe.
+She was the first Native American woman to die in combat while serving in the U.S. military and the first woman in the U.S. military killed in the Iraq War.
 Squaw Peak in Arizona was renamed Piestewa Peak after her.
 There is also an annual event which is named in memory of her: Lori Piestewa National Native American Games.

 In September 2004, the 120th Engineer Combat Battalion received permission to help organize an official powwow.
-This occurred in Iraq. soldiers, both Native and non-Native participated in traditional Native American games.
+This occurred in Iraq.
+Soldiers, both Native and non-Native participated in traditional Native American games.
 They even made a drum from an old oil drum.
 This powwow was the "first one ever known to be a full-blown powwow in a combat zone."

 Recognition and memorials

+Code talkers were given honors by the United States, as well as France.
+The Navajo tribe received acknowledgement first as their activities were more well-known, but when previous code talkers from other tribes and conflicts were made known, they also received recognition.
+On November 15, 2008, The Code Talkers Recognition Act of 2008 (Public Law 110-420), was signed into law by President George W. Bush, which recognizes every Native American code talker who served in the United States military during World War I or World War II, with the exception of the already-awarded Navajo, with a Congressional Gold Medal for his tribe, to be retained by the Smithsonian Institution, and a silver medal duplicate to each code talker.

 The National Museum of the American Indian opened on September 21, 2004.
 It is part of the Smithsonian Institution.